harikrishnabista7/SwiftUIRouter/README.md

 # SwiftUIRouter

-SwiftUIRouter provides declarative navigation and presentation flow through UIKit like navigation methods .
+SwiftUIRouter provides declarative navigation and presentation flow with UIKit like navigation methods in a coordinator.